alapo/thesisUC/README.md

 ## Types of documents
 In order to make things simple I will break this up into a few sections.
 The goal here is to make your thesis as sustainable as possible which means if a committee member asks you to change "one little thing" you do not have an endless number of manual edits to make.
 In order to do this I have 3 separate documents I make.

+- 1 R script called `createPlots.R`
+   - This is only used if you plan on creating figures using R. If you are doing this in MatLAB then you do not need this script
+   - The results of this script are all saved in your `\images` folder.
+- 1 R script called `stats.R`
+   - This will run your statistical models and save them as one .RData file.
+   - For simplicity we will call it `stats.RData`
 - 1 RMarkdown document (.Rmd)
    - This is what you write your document in.
-It will load the .Rdata file that you created in `stats.R`
+   - It will load the .Rdata file that you created in `stats.R`
-- 1 R script called "createPlots"
-   - This is only used if you plan on creating figures using R. If you are doing this in MatLAB then you do not need this script
-   - The results of this script are all saved in your `\images` folder.
-- 1 R script called "stats.R"
-   - This will run your statistical models and save them as an .RData file
+   - There will be other files it will need to reference to run smoothly but we can break that down later
+      - `csl` file which is required

 ## Installing Packages
 The first time you run RStudio you will need to install packages before you can load them.
 While installing it is possible that you need to set `opts(repositories` currently.
 This is a one time thing, do not let it intimidate you.